We are unique!

-When clients make art they are engaging in thoughts ‘outside’ themselves.
+When people make art they are engaging in thoughts ‘outside’ themselves.
 Noticing colour and form, feeling the clay, brush, or pencil in hand helps them break away from the ‘inside’ thoughts that may not be helpful.
-This effect lasts longer than the art activity itself, and helps clients see the world around them with more appreciation.
+This effect lasts longer than the art activity itself, and helps everyone see the world around them with more appreciation.

-The occupational therapists offer Skills Development Workshops covering topics such as mindfulness, communication skills, conflict resolution and assertiveness.
-They also help clients put on two art sales a year.
-These are joyous, successful, anti-stigma and outreach events that teach participants such things as decision-making, marketing skills and how to interact with the public.
+Occupational therapists can offer Skills Development Workshops covering topics such as mindfulness, communication skills, conflict resolution and assertiveness.
+They also help artists put on art sales that can be joyous, successful, anti-stigma and outreach events that teach participants such things as decision-making, marketing skills and how to interact with the public.

-And The Recovery Through Art Society is unique too!
+And The Recovery Through Art Society is proudly unique!

-Recovery Through Art is a success story of mental health clients creating a not-for-profit society to give back and to make sure The Art Studios survives for others in the future.
+Recovery Through Art is a success story of mental health clients creating a not-for-profit society to give back after attending a recovery program -The Art Studios.
 The society has attracted skilled professionals from the greater community at the same time as it remains close to its roots.
-Recovery Through Art and The Art Studios cause engages such great passionate people!
+Recovery Through Art’s cause engages such great, passionate people!